 NOTE: If you simply want to mass scope all of your product-related Fomo notifications by product page (ex. show "X bought red shoes" only on your red shoes product page), you can do this in one click through the Page Stream notification.
 This is the easiest and best solution for most users.

 But if you want something more custom, read on...

 Page Rules are how you're able to show or hide certain templates on specific pages.

 "IF user is on URL path that contains '/products', THEN only show 'Ecommerce Sales' Template"

-where 'Ecommerce Sales' is the name of the integration you've set up for your sales.
+Where 'Ecommerce Sales' is the name of the notification you've set up for your sales.

 Because page rules work on the template level, they won't work as a standalone solution when trying to show certain products on certain pages.
 For instance, if you wanted to show red shoes sales on your red shoes product page, you'd need a Page Rule like this: